 other invasive plant, against which it has the advantage of number.

 In the Pays d'Iroise, all gardeners will tell you that this plant is for them the number one enemy.
 It is not enough to cut it or put the mower through it : it will always grow back and even bloom several times a year.
 The pesticides don't reach his onions.
-The uprooting may leave them in the soil and if the uprooted plant is whole, it will continue to spread in the rubbish pile where it will be abandoned.
+However, garden centers sell relatively effective telescopic weeders that pull out the plant and its roots in three movements, without having to bend down.
+It is a long and tedious solution to use when the plant is in bloom, in March-April, before its small bubbles form in the soil.
+Each time a weed is pulled up, it leaves an unsightly hole in the lawn, and if the plant is intact, it may spread in the pile of debris where it will be left behind.
 It is better to incinerate it then.

 The only way to get rid of it is to sift the soil and remove these small bulbs, as big as pearls, that will germinate next spring.
 A real titan's job !